paketo-buildpacks/dynatrace/README.md

 the API URL and API token secret keys support multiple casing options for ease of integration.
 This buildpack will choose to use `api-url` over `apiurl` and `api-token` over `apitoken` if both are set.

-The buildpack will do the following for .NET, Go, Apache HTTPd, Java, Nginx, NodeJS, and PHP applications:
+The buildpack will do the following for .NET, Go, Apache HTTPD, Java, Nginx, NodeJS, PHP and Python applications:

 * Contributes a OneAgent including the appropriate libraries to a layer and configures `$LD_PRELOAD` to use it
 * Sets `$DT_TENANT`, `$DT_TENANTTOKEN`, and `$DT_CONNECTION_POINT` at launch time.